Fz3r0/Fz3r0_-_Infoblox/Infoblox_DDI-Solutions/Course1-DDI-Associate/01_-_DDI-Concepts.md

 The DNS was created in 1983 and became one of the original Internet Standards in 1986 (After the creation of the Internet Engineering Task Force IETF).
 In 1984, UC Berkeley students developed the first Unix name server implementation known as BIND (Berkeley Internet Name Domain).
 Over the years, various developers and organizations, including the Internet Systems Consortium (ISC), contributed to the maintenance and development of BIND.
 In November 1987, RFC 1034 and RFC 1035 replaced the original DNS specifications from 1983.
 They describe the whole protocol functionality and include data types that it can carry.

+## Importance of DNS

+DNS is critical network infraestructure

+- Todays Apps are name-based, not address-based (Active Directory, VoIP, etc)
+- Load Balancers and CDN (Content Delivery Network) rely on DNS
+- Emails need names
+- HTTPS & certs rely on DNS for names (DNS names are tied to secure websites)

 ## DNS Terminology & Defnitions

 ![image](https://github.com/user-attachments/assets/80a4d3b0-a4de-4548-a647-0c4793615c06)